LucasRessler/Rule-Deployer/README.md

   - Use `auto` to automatically create new resources and update existing ones
 - `-RequestId`: Inject a request ID to be used for all resources
   - Fills out empty `request_id` fields or is added to `update_requests`
-- `-ConfigPath` : Set where the config file is located
+- `-ConfigPath` : Specify the path to the configuration file
 - `-EnvFile` : Override the configured path to the environment file
 - `-NsxImagePath`: Override the path to the [NSX Image file](#️-nsx-image)
 - `-LogDir` : Override the configured path to the log output directory